Mobile Full Width Tablet Small Desktop

 The Powerful Tools for Caregivers program is an evidence-based education program offering a unique combination of elements.

 The PTC curriculum was developed over three years of pilot testing in Portland, Oregon and offered since 1998.
+As of 2021, PTC has been owned and housed at Iowa State University Health and Human Sciences Extension and Outreach.
 Originally developed to reach caregivers of adults with chronic conditions, Powerful Tools for Caregivers has expanded the program to include classes for parents of children with special needs.
 Six class sessions held once a week are led by certified, experienced class leaders.
 Classes range in size between 6-15 caregivers.

 Powerful Tools for Caregivers has been the recipient of a number of prestigious grants, that have supported the development and expansion of the program, including: Meyer Memorial Trust, Northwest Health Foundation, Oregon Community Foundation, and The Robert Wood Johnson Foundation.